Anisote/alasource.info/README.md

   - Fix an issue when inserting of authors without tags in an information
   - Author should be required to add an information

+  - Bugs
+    - When the video is over, close the video
+    - Compact mode information message has a padding

 Features required for version 2 :

-- Global
-  - Resize the datable when the zoom changed
 - Home Panel
   - Features
     - Create a rss link
     - Display domaine information when click on the icon (mobile)
-    - When click on a domain, it sould select it in the display and close it
+    - ~~When click on a domain, it sould select it in the display and close it~~ - discarded
     - Give the possibility to see the langage of an article | choose the langague of informations you want to see
     - Switch the top bar to the bottom and reduce size
     - Change the logo
     - Display alternative links for sources
-  - Bugs
-    - When the video is over, close the video
-    - Compact mode information message has a padding
 - FAQ Panel
 - Contact Panel
 - Mentions légales
 - Admin Panel

+One day maybe :
+- Global
+  - Resize the datable when the zoom changed

 ## Commit format